 2- Chipping and Pigmentation

 When it comes to chipping or pigmentation, you can opt for veneers.
 Many people wonder if veneers are fake teeth, and tbh the answer is a bit ambiguous.
-With veneers, your original teeth are present all the dentist does is remove a small layer from the enamel and replace it with a thin shell of porcelain.
+Are veneers fake teeth?
+Well with veneers, your original teeth are still there.
+All the dentist does is remove a small layer from the enamel and replace it with a thin shell of porcelain.